jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-5c.md

 - It can absorb the greatest capitals.

-36 Private profit is the sole motive of the owner of the capital in agriculture, manufactures, or wholesale or retail trade.
+{{< s v="36" >}} Private profit is the sole motive of the owner of the capital in agriculture, manufactures, or wholesale or retail trade.

 He never thinks of=
 - the productive labour it may mobilize and